spook/init-service/README.md

-    -d --title DSC    Short description of the service -p --prerun CMD   Command and args to run before starting the service -o --postrun CMD  Command and args to run after starting the service -e --enable       Enable the service so it starts at boot -s --start        Start the service now, after adding it
+    -d --title DSC    Short description of the service -p --prerun CMD   Command and args to run before starting the service -o --postrun CMD  Command and args to run after starting the service -P --prestop CMD  Command and args to run before stopping the service -O --poststop CMD Command and args to run after stopping the service -e --enable       Enable the service so it starts at boot -s --start        Start the service now, after adding it

+    -p, -o, -P, -O may be repeated for multiple commands.
 ```

 ## Want to help?